 Goofy’s Sky School is a wild mouse coaster aimed at families and themed around learning to fly, Goofy Style.
 As you can imagine that is not the ordinary way you would learn to aviate!

-The Coaster is the typical Wild mouse style, small single carriages, and a wild and compact layout.
+The Coaster is the typical Wild mouse style, with small single carriages, and a wild and compact layout.
 Wild Mouse coasters were designed to pack a lot of fun into a very small space and that is exactly what Goofy’s Sky School Achieves.
 It is old ride tech and provides basic and simple fun bit the ride is far more than the sum of its parts and works well.

 Queue And Theme

 The other option for a shorter queue is the Single Rider.
 However, is the ride really worth this?
-Roller Coaster aficionados will love the single rider line and this is a great opportunity to get on a Wild Mouse Coster, but most people are not that bothered about Roller coaster History.
+Roller Coaster aficionados will love the single-rider line and this is a great opportunity to get on a Wild Mouse Coster, but most people are not that bothered about Roller coaster History.

 As the Ride is primarily a family attraction, splitting your family up is not really a great choice.

-One thing about Wild Mouse coasters is they are renowned for being a little unsafe.
+One thing about Wild Mouse coasters, is they are renowned for being a little unsafe.
 There have been more ride accidents on this type of ride than any other (this might just be an urban myth?) and true enough the first incarnation of this ride, the Mulholland Madness suffered three accidents in its early days (Not an urban Myth!) and ended up being closed while Disney made the ride safe!

 This nagging feeling in your mind coupled with the erratic track layout coupled to the narrow gauge track with the cars precariously perched on top all give a general feeling of “this is going to end badly!”
 This is where a lot of the fun comes from and the whole “not quite safe” aspect of the ride is what makes these hits with us coaster fans even though they lack any real thrill element.

 The ride starts off on the lift hill as Goofy teaches you the take-off.
 Goofy’s instructions come via large billboards that guide you through the art of flying…sort of.
-Once airborne and soaring through the (painted on) sky, the ride hits a series of switchbacks all giving the general feeling of the ride is about to topple off.
+Once airborne and soaring through the (painted-on) sky, the ride hits a series of switchbacks all giving the general feeling of the ride is about to topple off.

 You then enter a series of drops and turns as goofy teaches you to…well crash.
 The drops are all pretty mild but again the general rickityness of the ride makes them far more fun than they should be.